 Therefore the guest who was escorted out had been a Tribulation believer who was now trying to gain entrance to the banquet in his own clothing, having lost or discarded the “garment of salvation” he’d been given.
 He was hoping to gain entrance to the kingdom in his own righteousness, which as Isaiah said, is like filthy rags in God’s sight.

 This is another slant on the parable of the 10 bridesmaids (Matt.
 25:1-13).
 The setting there is also the time of the 2nd Coming.
 And again, the Church is not a bridesmaid.
 The Church is the bride and could not be refused admittance to her own wedding banquet.
 The five who were excluded were tribulation believers who had lost their salvation either by not obeying God’s commandments or by not remaining faithful to Jesus or both.
 This is indicated by their lack of sufficient oil, which is symbolic of the Holy Spirit.
-Since the Holy Spirit is sealed within the Church as a deposit guaranteeing our salvation (Ephes 1:13-14), the bridesmaids who were excluded from the banquet have to represent a post rapture group from whom the Holy Spirit had departed for lack of faith.
+Since the Holy Spirit is sealed within the Church as a deposit guaranteeing our salvation (Ephes 1:13-14), the bridesmaids who were excluded from the banquet have to represent a post rapture group from whom the Holy Spirit had departed after a lapse of faith.

 Many are invited, but few are chosen (Matt 22:1-14).
 God doesn’t desire that any should perish, but that all would come to repentance (2 Peter 3:9).
 But whether it’s the Bride or the wedding guests, the only righteousness that gains us admission into His presence is that which is given us as a gift and accepted in faith (Rom 3:21-22).
 All of you who were baptized into Christ have clothed yourselves with Christ (Gal 3:27).
 For God made Him Who had no sin to become sin for us, that in Him we might become the righteousness of God (2 Cor 5:21).
-Selah.
+Selah 05-19-12.